Innovator of Journalism, Film Dies

 YENIGUN: The film was shot by Maysles and Leacock, and edited by D.A.
 Pennebaker.

-Mr. JIMI HENDRIX (Singer): (Singing) Hey, Joe, where you going with that gun in your hand?
+JIMI HENDRIX: (Singing) Hey, Joe, where you going with that gun in your hand?

 YENIGUN: The secret to Leacock's filmmaking was in his character, says Albert Maysles says.